U.S. president sweats over sweaters during NY shopping stop

 The first fundraiser was a roundtable discussion for the Democratic National Committee at the home of venture capitalist Alan Patricof, a longtime supporter of Hillary Clinton.
 The 25 supporters in attendance contributed up to $32,400.

 The second was an event for the Democratic Senatorial Campaign Committee at the home of Blackstone Group President Tony James and his wife, Amie.
 Tickets for the event were $32,400.
-New York Mayor Bill de Blasio attended.
+New York Mayor Bill de Blasio was attending.

-Standing in the dining room and speaking through a hand-held microphone, Obama urged Democrats to help.

-"The fact of the matter is that Democrats are not without our flaws.
-We have our blind spots and we have our dogmas and we have our, you know, crazy folks.
-But as a whole this is a party that is serious about making sure that America is growing and offering opportunity to everybody," Obama told about 50 Democratic loyalists.